MicrosoftDocs/power-platform/power-platform/guidance/coe/setup-almacceleratoradvanced.md

 The sample pipelines provide flexibility for organizations to store their pipeline templates in a separate project or repo from the specific solution pipeline YAML.
 Follow the steps below to configure your **solution pipeline**.
 Repeat the steps for each of the solutions you'll be source controlling with the ALM Accelerator.

 > [!IMPORTANT]
 The pipeline YAML for your solution pipeline will always be stored in the same repo to which you'll be source controlling your solution.
-However, the pipeline templates (i.e. the folder Pipeline\Templates) can exist in either the same repo as your solution pipeline YAML or in a separate repo and/or project.
+However, the pipeline templates (that is, the folder Pipeline\Templates) can exist in either the same repo as your solution pipeline YAML or in a separate repo and/or project.

 ### Validate Your Setup Using the ALM Accelerator Sample Solution (Optional)